 Wholewheat sourdough Stage 2 (Dough)

-- 200 - 400 ml of warm water (depending on the grade of flour you use - if it's higher protein, it'll hold more water.
+200 - 400 ml of warm water (depending on the grade of flour you use - if it's higher protein, it'll hold more H2O).

-- 300 grams of ripe liquid sourdough starter, or 100 grams of dough starter
+Up to 300 grams of ripe liquid sourdough starter, or up to 100 grams of dough starter

 Remove the porridge you made yesterday from the fridge - I use a large plastic box with a lid to keep it in, about 5 litres in capacity, I think.
 That way, the whole process can be done in one box.
 No need to dirty lots of stuff!
 Add most of the warm water and all the sourdough starter, and stir together in a circular motion, until combined and relatively smooth.
 You can use your fingers to help it break up.